mromphf/website/src/pages/jordan-village.md

 “Not sure.
 Let’s wait it out.
 Women and children first, probably.”

 He rocked on his feet, hands in his pockets, watching the gentle crowds who’d come to bid Joe farewell.
-Loraine lumbered through the church doors and he felt his hungover guts melt into slime.
+Loraine lumbered through the church doors, and he felt his hungover guts melt into slime.

 “What are you doing here?”